NicolaeVSS/UtopiaBookingLambda/README.md

-# Awesome Project Build with TypeORM
+# Nodejs, TypeORM, Express, Serverless

 Steps to run this project:

+1. Make a `.env` file to setup database settings in the top level directory
-1. Run `npm i` command
+2. Run `npm i` command
-2. Setup database settings inside `ormconfig.json` file
-3. Run `npm start` command
+3. Run `sls deploy` command
+4. To get the name of the function, run `sls deploy list functions`
+5. You can view logs with `sls logs -f http -r <aws-region-n>`